jmlivingston/crud-client/README.md

-# Use pico.css and Bootstrap utility classes only for basic CSS.
+# crud-client

+Basic crud client for testing.
+Use with crud-api